blackjetrock/experimental-computer-for-schools/README.md

 <h2>Flowcharts</h2>
 This is a four page document that has flowcharts and programs for log<sub>b</sub>N and b<sup>L</sup>.
 The programs use an extracode that isn't in the standard set, which is a square root instruction.
 The instruction also has a jump and the jump part is used in the programs without use of the square root operation.
-Together with the first course on the school's computer these are the only known programs for the computer.
+Together with the first course on the school's computer these are the only known programs for the computer from the time whenit was being develped and trialled.